banana-bread/falcons-stats/README.md

 ```

 Then run `sudo systemctl enable nginx` to symlink the config file to systemd.

+4. Copy `instance/config.example.py` to `instance/config.py` and update with production values

 Note: Most deployment tasks are now automated through GitHub Actions